claucometa/ModelSQLCEEF6/README.md

 This is an adaptation from the original code developed by Damijan Vodopivec in 9 Nov 2013.

 Changes:
-* Eliminated most classes to simplify to the most, there's only two now: Actor and ActorRole.
 * Crud based repository included
-* Changed mapping from annotations to fluent api.
+* Changed mapping from annotations to fluent api
+* Eliminated most classes to simplify to the most, there's only two now: Actor and ActorRole
+* Enabled migrations

 Hope you enjoy.